rust-lang/rust/docs/dev/architecture.md

 https://www.youtube.com/playlist?list=PL85XCvVPmGQho7MZkdW-wtPtuJcFpzycE

-Note that the guide and videos are pretty dated, this document should be in generally fresher.
+Note that the guide and videos are pretty dated, this document should be, in general, fresher.

-See also this implementation-oriented blog posts:
+See also these implementation-related blog posts:

 * https://rust-analyzer.github.io/blog/2019/11/13/find-usages.html
 * https://rust-analyzer.github.io/blog/2020/07/20/three-architectures-for-responsive-ide.html